Pet Sounds: United States Capitol release

-On March 7, Wilson's first solo record, the "Caroline No" single (B-side "Summer Means New Love" from Summer Days) was released, igniting speculation about his departure from the Beach Boys.
-It charted at number 32 during a seven-week stay.
+On March 7, Wilson's first solo record, the "Caroline No" single (B-side "Summer Means New Love" from Summer Days) was released, charting at number 32 during a seven-week stay.
+It ignited speculation about his departure from the Beach Boys.
 The Beach Boys' "Sloop John B" (B-side "You're So Good to Me" from Summer Days), issued March 21, reached number 3.

-After completing Pet Sounds, Wilson played the album for his wife, who later described the experience as profoundly moving and "spiritual", recalling they both cried, while he worried its complexity might alienate listeners.
-Capitol staff reacted with confusion to the album's unconventional style.
-Producer Nik Venet believed Wilson "was screwing up", claiming he was "no longer looking to make records" but seeking industry attention and antagonizing his father with unrelatable songs and melodies.
-Capitol A&R director Karl Engemann supported Wilson, later recalling that while he recognized the album's departure from the Beach Boys' earlier surf-themed hits, he was swayed by Wilson's enthusiasm.
-During a sales meeting, marketing personnel reportedly expressed disappointment.
+After completing Pet Sounds, Wilson played it for his wife, who later described the experience as profoundly moving and spiritual, recalling they both cried.
+Wilson worried its complexity might alienate listeners.
+Capitol staff reacted with confusion to its unconventional style.
+Producer Nik Venet believed Wilson was "screwing up", claiming he sought to gain industry attention and antagonize his father.
+Capitol A&R director Karl Engemann supported Wilson, recognizing the album's departure from the Beach Boys' earlier hits but swayed by Wilson's enthusiasm.
+Marketing personnel reportedly expressed disappointment.
 (Note: According to Love, "I was with Brian when we went up to Capitol to play the album for Karl.
 He was a heck of a nice guy, and even though he liked Pet Sounds a lot, he asked if we couldn't make more records like the old [surf] stuff.")
-The executives initially debated rejecting the album but approved it after several meetings, including one where Wilson used a tape recorder with pre-recorded answers to address their concerns.
+The executives debated rejecting the album but approved it after several meetings, including one where Wilson used a tape recorder with pre-recorded answers to address concerns.

-Pet Sounds was released on May 16, debuting at number 106 on the Billboard charts.
-It had initial sales of 200,000 copies.
-In the U.S., it peaked at number 10 on July 2 and remained on the chart for ten months, a moderate commercial performance compared to the band's earlier albums.
-Total sales were estimated at 500,000 units, but the RIAA did not grant it immediate gold certification—the first Beach Boys album since 1963 to lack this designation upon release.
+Pet Sounds was released on May 16, debuting at number 106 on the Billboard charts and initially selling 200,000 copies.
+In the U.S., it peaked at number 10 on July 2 and remained on the chart for ten months, a moderate performance compared to the band's earlier albums.
+Total sales were estimated at 500,000 units, but the RIAA did not grant it immediate gold certification—the first Beach Boys album since 1963 to lack it upon release.

 Advertisement for Pet Sounds, published in Cashbox magazine in May 1966.
 Dennis, Johnston, Melcher, Asher and Britz can also be seen.